doublec/shen-wasp/README.md

 [shen.zip](https://bluishcoder.co.nz/shen/shen.zip).
 The zip file contains a Windows 64-bit binary, `shen.exe`.
 It should run on any modern 64-bit Windows system.

+## Usage

+Running the `shen` executable without command line arguments will start the REPL.
+The following command line arguments are available:

+    Usage: shen [options] [...args...]
+      -h, --help          : Prints help and exits
+      -l, --load <file>   : Loads Shen <file>
+      -e, --eval <string> : Evaluates <string>
+      -r, --repl          : Run the REPL, even if -l or -e are provided Any additional arguments are passed to the Shen system in the variable shen-wasp.*argv*

+The command line arguments are processed in order.
+This allows loading multiple files and calling functions in a single command.
+For example, building the Shen KLambda files from the [Shen source](https://github.com/Shen-Language/shen-sources):

+    $ shen  -l make.shen -e "(make)"
+    sources directory: "sources/"
+    klambda directory: "klambda/"

+    compiling core
+    compiling declarations
+    ...
+    compiling yacc

+    compilation complete.

+## Port Specific Features

+The Shen variable `shen-wasp.*argv*` contains a list of the command line arguments passed to the Shen executable:

+    $ ./shen hello world
+    ...
+    (0-) (value shen-wasp.*argv*)
+    [ "hello" "world" ]

 ## FFI

 Wasp Lisp functions can be called from Shen.
 They live under the `wasp` namespace (requiring a `wasp.` prefix).
 For example, to spawn a Wasp thread to print something after five seconds: